lean-delivery/lean-delivery.github.io-src/content/articles/3_sonarqube.rst

 By the way, here is a real example: code of the site you are reading now is analyzed in sonarcloud.io - `lean-delivery.github.io-src <https://sonarcloud.io/dashboard?id=lean-delivery_lean-delivery.github.io-src>`_.

-SonarQube provides near 20 plugins out of the box, almost all of them are language plugins, their count may vary among the versions.
-Also there are near 60 third-party plugins of different types:
+SonarQube provides about 20 out of the box plugins, mostly language ones.
+Their number may vary, depending on the version.
+Also, there are nearly 60 third-party plugins of different types:

 -  language - e.g. groovy, yaml
 -  external analyzers - e.g. checkstyle, findbugs, pmd, ansible lint
 -  integration - e.g. Gitlab and Bitbucket authentication
 -  code coverage
--  localization and other
+-  localization and others

-It worth saying that free community version differs by capabilities from free sonarcloud.io.
-Here is comparison:
+It’s important to mention that the free community version and free sonarcloud.io have different functionality.
+Here is their comparison:

 .. image:: {filename}/images/sonarqube_table1.png